liuhang123123/flashex-en/tokenomics/s.md

-# Bitrader Token Applications
+# FlashEX Token Applications

 <figure><img src="../.gitbook/assets/new2-19-Compressed.png" alt="" width="563"><figcaption></figcaption></figure>

-## Bitrader Token Application
+## FlashEX Token Application

-When users connect to an exchange via the Bitrader App (using an API), they can not only utilize the trading tools for free but also earn additional "extra" rewards.
+When users connect to an exchange via the FlashEX App (using an API), they can not only utilize the trading tools for free but also earn additional "extra" rewards.

 {% hint style="info" %}
-Rewards are distributed in the form of **Bitrader Tokens**, including the following:
+Rewards are distributed in the form of **FlashEX Tokens**, including the following:

 * **Invitation Rewards**: For inviting new users to the platform.
 * **Trading Rewards**: Earned by both the user and the people they invite when trades are conducted.